Devnadish/CV_next/posts/enmutilanguage.md

 ---
-title: "Multilingual Support"
+title: 'Multilingual Support'
-subtitle: "Multilingual Support for Your Web App"
+subtitle: 'Multilingual Support for Your Web App'
-date: "2020-12-22"
+date: '2020-12-22'
-description: "Expand web app reach with multilingual support.
+description: 'Expand web app reach with multilingual support.
 Increased engagement and satisfaction.
 Connect with users from diverse backgrounds.
-Optimize for global presence."
+Optimize for global presence.'
 ---

 ## Multilingual Support for Your Web App